The wayward Wizards’ slide continues with a lopsided loss to the Heat

 Beal update

 Monday was the fourth straight game that Wizards guard Bradley Beal missed with an injury to the scapholunate ligament of his left wrist.
-Coach Wes Unseld Jr. didn’t have an update before the game but said Beal would be reevaluated before Thursday’s matchup with Brooklyn.
+Unseld didn’t have an update before the game but said Beal would be reevaluated before Thursday’s matchup with Brooklyn.
 Holiday again started in Beal’s place.

 No Gafford

 Center Daniel Gafford tested positive twice Sunday and entered the NBA’s coronavirus health and safety protocols.
-That left Thomas Bryant and Harrell at center — and that actually made life easier for Unseld.
+That left Thomas Bryant (eight points) and Harrell at center — and that actually made life easier for Unseld.
 Gafford had been pulled from the regular rotation as his coach focused on a two-man plan at the position.

 Trade deadline nears

 The Wizards roster that takes the floor Thursday night against the Nets could look markedly different from the one that was on the floor Monday.
 The trade deadline is 3 p.m.
-Thursday, and the Wizards’ struggles after a 10-3 start have opened the door to more possibilities than expected two months ago.
+Thursday, and the Wizards’ struggles after a 10-3 start have opened the door to more possibilities than were expected two months ago.

+“It’s a very challenging time for a lot of different people,” Kuzma said.
+“We’ve got a bunch of guys that are fighting for their next contract.
+Mentally, the trade deadline’s right here.
+So that creeps into a lot of guys’ heads around this time.”